Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Static equilibrium of charged particles outside the black hole

 \subsubsection{$\bullet$ Case 1}

-We consider the black hole solution given in \meqref{case1} and take it into \meqref{kappa} and \meqref{selambda} to calculate the surface gravity of the particles at the black hole horizon and the Lyapulov exponent $\lambda$.
+We consider the black hole solution given in \meqref{case1} and substitute it into \meqref{kappa} and \meqref{selambda} to calculate the surface gravity of the particles at the black hole horizon and the Lyapunov exponent $\lambda$.
 Then, the parameter $\gamma$ was calculated through \meqref{nhelambda2}.
-The calculation results are shown in the following table. \\
+The calculation results are shown in Table \ref{tab1}. \\